 September Events in Canada

 September sees the start of many fall-themed fairs and film festivals.
-Pumpkin festivals, fall color festivals, and wine and food celebrations dot the country.
+Pumpkin and fall color events, as well as wine and food celebrations, dot the country.

-- Bard on the Beach Shakespeare Festival: In Vancouver from May until the end of September, you can enjoy a Shakespearean performance against a natural backdrop of sea, sky, and mountains.
+- Bard on the Beach Shakespeare Festival: From May until the end of September, you can enjoy a Shakespearean performance against a natural backdrop of sea, sky, and mountains in Vancouver.
+In 2020, the festival has gone online for Bard Beyond the Beach, featuring streamed performances, educational activities, and other virtual events from late August through mid-October.

-- The Word on the Street Festival: This is a national festival held in Halifax, Saskatoon, Lethbridge, and Toronto on one day in September in each of those cities offering author events, presentations, workshops, and a marketplace that boasts an exceptional array of current and back-listed books and magazines to browse or buy.
+- The Word on the Street: This national book and magazine event is held in the cities Halifax, Saskatoon, Lethbridge, and Toronto in September.
+Each of those cities offers author events, presentations, workshops, and a marketplace that boasts an exceptional array of current and back-listed books and magazines to browse or buy.
+For 2020, Lethbridge features an online fall reading series from October 8 through December 10, and Toronto's events run on September 26-27.

-- Cabbagetown Festival: Toronto hosts a day-long giant street fair with a kid's zone, street vendors, and food vendors with music and entertainment for the whole family.
+- Cabbagetown Festival: The cute community of Cabbagetown in Toronto hosts a day-long giant street fair in September with a kid's zone, street and food vendors, as well as music and entertainment for the whole family.
+This event was canceled for 2020.

-- Summer Music in the Garden: The summer concert series at Toronto's Harbourfront Center features 18 free concerts in the summer up through the middle of September showcasing outstanding artists and a wide range of musical styles.
-Concerts take place most Thursdays at 7 p.m. and Sundays at 4 p.m. and are approximately one hour in length.
+- Summer Festival: The concert series at Toronto's Harbourfront Centre typically features free summer shows through early September, which showcase outstanding artists and a wide range of musical styles.
+Concerts take place most Thursdays and Sundays and are approximately one hour.
 Bench seating is limited, so feel free to bring a blanket or lawn chair.
+This event was canceled for 2020.

 September Travel Tips